sheltermanager/asm3/doc/manual/options.rst

 * Forbid access to excluded images via Service API media_file/media_image
-  methods: If enabled, the media_file and media_image methods will refuse to service images that have the "Exclude from Publish" flag on them.
+  methods: If enabled, the media_file and media_image methods will refuse to serve images that have the "Exclude from Publish" flag on them.
   Again, if you are using the csvexport/import functionality with media from one database to another, this option can prevent the target database from being able to import excluded photos.